eelcodijkstra/pjs0/_lessons/les6.md

 layout: lesson
 ---

-## Programmeren in JavaScript - Les 6
+## Programmeren in JavaScript - Les 6: variabelen

 Dit is de zesde les in Programmeren in Javascript.
 Naast deze tutorials is er een uitleg via XXX.